tmpfs/trucks/doc/API.md

 Writes the generated result to stylesheet and javascript files.

+If the `out` option is given then all files are written to the target directory using the `name` option, file extensions are added automatically.

+When the `html`, `css` and `js` options are given they override any paths built using the `out` and `name` options.

 * `generated` Object The result from the generate phase.
 * `opts` Object processing options.
 * `cb` Function callback function.

 ### Options

+* `out` String output directory for files.
+* `name` String=components name of the output files.
+* `html` String path to write the generated template markup.
 * `css` String path to write the generated stylesheet.
 * `js` String path to write the generated javascript.
-* `html` String path to write the generated template markup.

 ## trucks.compile